 Background on Promise Zones:

-Today’s newly designated Promise Zones join 13 others designated in 2014 and 2015.
+The above designated Promise Zones joined 13 others designated in 2014 and 2015.
 These Promise Zones include targeted neighborhoods in the following communities:

 - Camden, New Jersey